DushanStefan/smart_home-sequirity_system/README.md

 ---gpio pins used to lock and and unlock doors and generate alarm and lights.

 # to do:
-1. develop apk or web page using javascript,css and html
+1. develop apk or web page l
 2. backend for apk using frameworks like flask or fastApi